chuan6/mmck-simul-lib/README.md

 # mmck-queueing-simulation-library
-A library for intuitive M/M/c/K queueing system simulation, written in Go.
+A library for intuitive M/M/c/K queueing system simulation, implemented both in go and in C++.

-(Personal note: I had tried implementing the program in both C and C++, using event list based approach, and state machine based approach.
+(Personal note: I had tried event list based approach, and state machine based approach.
 None offered the program clarify, modularity that I wanted to achieve.)

-The resulting program implements API as output channels, so that a user program can have independence and "real time" simulation updates, both of which are difficult to achieve through other approaches.
+A client program can view the library as a "random queueing event generator", to which each call returns a departure or rejection structure.
+Within the struction, 1) arrival time, 2) service time, 3) departure time, 4) waiting position in queue, and 5) server id are recorded for a single customer.

-Customized arrival module, line module, and service module can fit the library as long as the corresponding interfaces (Arrival, Line, Service) defined in mmck.go are implemented for the customized module.
-For sample implementation, please refer to defualt.go, where default exponential arrival module, FIFO fixed length line module, and min-heap exponential service module are implemented.
+Besides using default queueing sytem setting, where we have Poisson arrival, FIFO queue, and exponential service time, a client program can provide customized modules for arrival, line (i.e. queue), and service, to simulate systems for which it is difficult to obtain close-form analytical results, as long as the corresponding interfaces for each module are implemented.
+For example, service module can be customized so that each server has different service rate, or even distribution; line module can be customized to incorporate certain priorities other than arrival time.

-The implementation is designed so that user can easily give different service rate for many servers, which is a difficult problem to get analytical solution.
-Performance-wise, time is mostly spent on synchronization (through channels) of the three goroutines.
+Performance-wise, for default queueing system setting, time is mostly spent in calls to random number generators.
+A million departures+rejections are expected to take less than one second for go version, and less than half a second for C++ version.
+(Tested on my Thinkpad T420s i5 machine.)

 To use it, 1) arrival rate; 2) queue capacity; 3) service rate per server; and 4) number of servers, need to be provided.